I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 <distro> is one of the possible display solutions, one of:

-  fsl-imx-x11            Only X11 graphics
+  fus-imx-x11        Only X11 graphics
-  fsl-imx-wayland        Wayland/weston graphics
+  fus-imx-wayland    Wayland/weston graphics
-  fsl-imx-xwayland       Wayland & X11 graphics; No EGL on X11 applications fsl-imx-fb             Just framebuffer graphics, no X11, no Wayland
+  fus-imx-xwayland   Wayland & X11 graphics; No EGL on X11 applications fus-imx-fb         Just framebuffer graphics, no X11, no Wayland

-<board-name> can be one of the supported boards:
+<arch> can be one of the supported F&S architecture families:

-  imx6dl-efusa9          efusA9 with Solo or DualLite CPU imx6q-efusa9           efusA9 with Quad CPU
-  imx6dl-armstonea9      armStoneA9 with Solo or DualLite CPU imx6q-armstonea9       armStoneA9 with Quad CPU
-  imx6sx-efusa9x         efusA9X
+  fsimx6             Regular i.MX6 boards with Solo/DualLite/Quad CPU
+                     (armStoneA9, armStoneA9r2, efusA9, PicoMODA9, NetDCUA9)
+  fsimx6sx           Boards with i.MX6-SoloX CPU (efusA9X, PicoCOMA9X)
+  fsimx6ul           Boards with i.MX6-UltraLite CPU (efusA7UL, PicoCOM1.2)

 <build-dir> is the name of the build directory to create.
 We recommend
-a name that starts with "build" and holds the name of the board and the distro, e.g. "build-efusa9q-x11".
+a name that starts with "build" and holds the name of the architecture and the distro, e.g. "build-fsimx6sx-x11".
 This command will automatically switch to the newly created directory and sets the environment so that everything runs smoothly.